 Nomadic Skies

 Sacred fibres: Textiles of the hidden High Himalaya

-An immersive journey into then hidden Himalaya of Humla in the far North West of Nepal that will not only explore the traditions and techniques of the unique textiles of the Tibetan Buddhist mountain communities, but provide an insight into himalayan life and environments in an area untouched by tourism.
+An immersive journey into the hidden Himalaya of Humla in the far North West of Nepal that will not only explore the traditions and techniques of the unique textiles of these Tibetan Buddhist mountain communities but also provide an insight into Himalayan life and natural environments in an area little touched by tourism.
+The team supporting our trip are all local people; our trip is an investment into the economy and culture of their community.

+Nomadic Skies